dsc-courses/dsc10-2023-fa/syllabus.md

 - Discussing the general approach to solving homework problems or projects.
 - Talking about problem-solving strategies or issues you ran into and how you solved them.
-- Discussing the answers to exams with other students who have already taken the exam after the exam is complete.
+- Discussing the answers to quizzes or exams once all students in all sections of the course have taken the assessment.
-- Using code provided in class or in any assigned readings or videos, with attribution.
+- Using code provided in class or in any assigned readings or videos.
 - Google searching for documentation on Python or babypandas.
 - Working together with other students on assignments without copying or sharing answers.
 - Posting a question about your approach to a problem on Ed, without sharing your code.

-### How can I be sure that my actions are NOT considered cheating?

 The best way to avoid problems is by using your best judgment and remembering to act with Honesty, Trust, Fairness, Respect, Responsibility, and Courage.